-We consider the problem of probabilistic allocation of objects under ordinal preferences.
-Our main contribution is an allocation mechanism, called the vigilant eating rule (VER), that applies to nearly arbitrary feasibility constraints.
+We consider probabilistic allocation of objects under ordinal preferences and constraints on allocations.
+We devise an allocation mechanism, called the vigilant eating rule (VER), that applies to nearly arbitrary constraints.
 It is constrained ordinally efficient, can be computed efficiently for a large class of constraints, and treats agents equally if they have the same preferences and are subject to the same constraints.
-When the set of feasible allocations is convex, we also present a characterization of our rule based on ordinal egalitarianism.
-Our results about VER do not just apply to allocation problems but to all collective choice problems in which agents have ordinal preferences over discrete outcomes.
+When the set of feasible allocations is convex, it is characterized by ordinal egalitarianism.
 As a case study, we assume objects have priorities for agents and apply VER to sets of probabilistic allocations that are constrained by stability.
-VER coincides with the (extended) probabilistic serial rule when priorities are flat and the agent proposing deterministic deferred acceptance algorithm when preferences and priorities are strict.
 While VER always returns a stable and constrained efficient allocation, it fails to be strategyproof, unconstrained efficient, and envy-free.
 We show, however, that each of these three properties is incompatible with stability and constrained efficiency.